FlavScents AInsights Entry for (Z)-3-hexen-1-yl acetate (CAS: 3681-71-8)

 4. Use in Flavors

-- Flavor Categories and Applications: Commonly used in fruit, mint, and green vegetable flavors.
-It is particularly popular in apple, pear, and mint flavor formulations.
+- Flavor Categories and Applications: Commonly used in fruit, vegetable, and herbal flavors to impart a fresh, green note.

-- Functional Role in Flavor Systems: Acts as a modifier and impact note, enhancing the freshness and authenticity of fruit and vegetable flavors.
+- Functional Role in Flavor Systems: Acts as a modifier and impact note, enhancing the freshness and authenticity of flavors.

-- Stability Considerations: It is relatively stable under acidic conditions but can degrade under high heat and alkaline conditions, which should be considered during formulation.
+- Stability Considerations: It is relatively stable under normal conditions but may degrade under high heat or acidic conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature